Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

 Bernard Williams claims that utilitarianism is committed to a doctrine of “negative responsibility.”
-The notion of negative responsibility is that an agent is responsible not only for the consequences she produces by her own actions, but that she is also responsible for consequences that she allows to happen by other agents or events she fails to prevent other agents from producing.
+The notion of negative responsibility is that an agent is responsible not only for the consequences she produces by her own actions but that she is also responsible for the consequences of events done by other agents that she allows to happen or events she fails to prevent other agents from producing.

 From this, Williams loosely equates consequentialism with negative responsibility.
 Williams reflects on this doctrine saying, “...if I am ever responsible for anything, then I must be just as much responsible for things that I allow or fail to prevent, as I am for things that I myself, in the more everyday restricted sense, bring about” (Markie 612).
 But this is inconsistent with William’s original account of consequentialism, since consequentialism posits indifference between states of affairs that the individual does and what is produced by the actions of what the individual does.

 Essentially, Williams finds flaws in utilitarianism because it is overly committed to a strong doctrine of negative responsibility.
 The flaw comes from the fact that negative responsibility focuses on the negative consequences of an individual’s actions, while utilitarianism focuses on the outcome of such actions whether they regard the individual or those who respond to the actions of the individual.
 Williams concludes that there is a problem with the placement of integrity in the actions of utilitarians.
 The problem with utilitarianism is that it cannot coherently describe the relations between a man’s projects and his actions.
 In order to better show what he means, he posits two utilitarian scenarios.

 Williams' Thought Experiments on Utilitarianism